onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 among ONAP components and explore a common model to improve the interoperability of ONAP.

-In the El Alto Release, ONAP supports the following Models:

-- A VNF Descriptor Information Model based on ETSI NFV IFA011 v.2.5.1 with appropriate modifications aligned with ONAP requirements
-- A PNF Descriptor Information Model based on ETSI NFV IFA014 v2.5.1
-- A VNF Descriptor TOSCA based Data Model based on IM and ETSI NFV SOL001 v 2.5.1 has been implemented by SDC and supported by vCPE use case.
-- VNF Package format leveraging the ETSI NFV SOL004 specification and supported by VNF SDK project
-- A VNF instance model based on ETSI NFV IFA specification and A&AI implementation
-- A Network Service Descriptor (NSD) has been realized by the VFC (using the modelling project parsing capabilities)
-- These models enable ONAP to interoperate with implementations based on standards and improve industry collaboration.
-- Root model which presents the relationship between different models
-- Business and Interaction model based on TMF specifications
-- VES model based on VES 7.1 specification
+ONAP supports various models detailed in :ref:`Modeling Documentation<onap-modeling-modelspec:master_index>`.

-In El Alto release, modeling project rename the generic parser into etsi catalog, which still provide the parser functionalities, as well as additional package management functionalities.
+The modeling project includes the ETSI catalog component, which provides the parser functionalities, as well as additional package management functionalities.

 Industry Alignment
 ==================
-ONAP support and collaboration with other standards and opensource communities is evident in the architecture.
+ONAP support and collaboration with other standards and open source communities is evident in the architecture.

 - MEF and TMF interfaces are used in the External APIs
 - In addition to the ETSI-NFV defined VNFD and NSD models mentioned above, ONAP supports the NFVO interfaces (SOL005 between the SO and VFC, SOL003 from either the SO or VFC to an external VNFM).
+- Further collaboration includes 5G/ORAN & 3GPP Harmonization, Acumos DCAE
+  Integration, and CNCF Telecom User Group (TUG).

 Read this whitepaper for more information: The Progress of ONAP: Harmonizing Open Source and Standards.